nithishreddy1101/CPR-Simulation/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License
-Distributed under the MIT License.
-See `LICENSE` for more information.

-## 👏 Acknowledgments
-* Thanks to [Resource Name] for the 3D models.
-* CPR guidelines referenced from [American Heart Association].